hubotics/tesla_dashcam_timestamp/README.md

 ## Screenshots

-Below are screenshots showcasing the TeslaDashcam application in action:
+Below are screenshots showcasing the tesla_dash_cam application in action:

 - **File Selection**: Displays the list of timestamp-grouped video files available for selection in the chosen directory.
   ![File Selection](screenshots/file_selection.png)